juka19/DL-building-damage-assessment/README.md

 ![overlayed_fps](assets/figures/building-footprints.png)

-Finally, the xBD subset on the Mexcio City earthquake in 2017 is prepared.
+Finally, the xBD subset [(Gupta et al. 2019)](https://arxiv.org/abs/1911.09296) on the Mexcio City earthquake in 2017 is prepared.
 This data can be downloaded from the official [xView2 Challenge website](https://xview2.org/).
 The data is not directly compatible with the MS4D-Net model that is used to assess it.
 Therefore, a slightly adapted version of a script from the [Microsoft Damage Assessment Model](https://github.com/microsoft/building-damage-assessment-cnn-siamese) is used to convert the json masks to png files that can be used as segmenation masks.
 Another [short script](src/utils/create_tif_patches.py) is then used to split up the images and masks into 512x512 files.

 ## xView2-baseline